bufbuild-ru/docs/docs/bsr/ci-cd/setup/index.md

 ## CI caching

-To enable caching of modules downloaded by the Buf CLI, you can either configure caching of the `~/.cache` directory, or set the `BUF_CACHE_DIR` environment variable to a directory of your choice and cache that directory.For more information about module caching, see the [module cache docs](../../../cli/modules-workspaces/#module-cache).
+To enable caching of modules downloaded by the Buf CLI, you can either configure caching of the `~/.cache` directory, or set the `BUF_CACHE_DIR` environment variable to a directory of your choice and cache that directory.

+For more information about module caching, see the [module cache docs](../../../cli/modules-workspaces/#module-cache).